PUT-PTM/2018_LaserBarrier/README.md

 ### Steps

+Connect all pins according to the instructions above.\
 Download the code, build and run it on System WorkBench for STM32 (v.
-2.2.0) or other compatible STM32 compiler.\
+2.2.0) or any other compatible STM32 compiler.
-Connect all pins according to the instructions above.

 ## How to compile